Armageddon (1998 film): Home media

 Despite a mixed critical reception, The Criterion Collection—a specialist film distributor of primarily arthouse films that markets what it considers to be "important classic and contemporary films" and "cinema at its finest"—released the 'directors cut' of the film to DVD and LaserDisc.
 In an essay supporting the selection of Armageddon, film scholar Jeanine Basinger, who taught Michael Bay at Wesleyan University, states that the film is "a work of art by a cutting-edge artist who is a master of movement, light, color, and shape—and also of chaos, razzle-dazzle, and explosion".
 She sees it as a celebration of working men: "This film makes these ordinary men noble, lifting their efforts up into an epic event."
-Further, she states that in the first few moments of the film all the main characters are well established, saying, "If that isn't screenwriting, I don't know what is".
+Further, she states that in the first few moments, all of the main characters are well established, saying, "If that isn't screenwriting, I don't know what is".

 The film was also released on VHS and DVD by Buena Vista Home Entertainment on November 13, 1998, and would surpass Pretty Woman to become Buena Vista Home Entertainment's best-selling live-action title.
 Armageddon then premiered on both VHS and DVD formats on February 1, 1999, in the UK.
-It was the country's best-selling DVD release, selling over 100,000 copies.
+It was the country's best-selling DVD release at the time, selling over 100,000 copies.
 However, this record would be surpassed by The Matrix later that year.
-The film was released on a standard edition Blu-ray in 2010 with only a few special features.
-In late November 2024, it was announced that the film will be released on 4K Blu-ray.
+The film was released on a standard edition Blu-ray on April 27, 2010 with only a few special features.
+In late November 2024, it was announced that the film would be released on 4K Blu-ray.